Ana-Maria94/git-training-workshop/README.md

 # Git worksopt

-this is my first git workshop
+this is my first git workshop.